Fiber Optic Connectors

 ST Connectors

-The ST connector was one of the first connector types broadly implement in fiber optic networking applications.
+The ST connector was one of the first connector types broadly implemented in fiber optic networking applications.
 It was the most popular connector for the multimode network.
-It was originally developed by AT&T, it stands for Straight Tip connector.
-ST connectors use a 2.5mm ferrule with round plastic or metal body.
+It was originally developed by AT&T. ST stands for Straight Tip connector.
+ST connectors use a 2.5mm ferrule with a round plastic or metal body.
 The connector stays in place with a “twist-on/twist-off” bayonet-style mechanism.

-Although extremely popular for many years, the ST connector slowly replaced with smaller, denser connectors in many installations.
-The SC/FC/FDDI/ ESCON connectors have the same ferrule size – 2.5 mm or about 0.1 inch – so they can be mixed and matched to each other using hybrid mating adapters.
-STs Connectors are spring-loaded, So it is necessary to make sure they are seated properly.
-If you have high loss, open the connector and reconnect it to see if it makes a difference.
+Although extremely popular for many years, the ST connector has slowly been replaced with smaller, denser connectors in many installations.
+The SC/FC/FDDI/ ESCON connectors have the same ferrule size—2.5 mm or about 0.1 inch—so they can be mixed and matched to each other using hybrid mating adapters.
+ST connectors are spring-loaded, so it is necessary to make sure they are seated properly.
+If you have a high loss, open the connector and reconnect it to see if it makes a difference.

 SC Connector

-Simple, rugged and low cost, SC connectors use a ceramic 2.5 mm ferrule to deliver accurate alignment of the SMF.
-They use a push-on/pull-off mating mechanism which is usually easy to use than the twist-style ST connector when in tight spaces.
+Simple, rugged and low-cost, SC connectors use a ceramic 2.5 mm ferrule to deliver accurate alignment of the SMF.
+They use a push-on/pull-off mating mechanism, which is usually easier to use than the twist-style ST connector when in tight spaces.
 The connector body of an SC connector is square-shaped.

-Two SC connectors usually held together with a plastic clip (referred to as a duplex connection).
-Japanese telecommunications company NTT originally developed SC and believed to be an abbreviation for Subscriber Connector or possibly Standard Connector.
+Two SC connectors are usually held together with a plastic clip (a duplex connection).
+Japanese telecommunications company NTT originally developed SC, which is believed to be an abbreviation for Subscriber Connector or possibly Standard Connector.

 LC connector

-The Lucent Connector sometimes called the Little Connector, the popular Small Form Factor (SFF) connector.
-This interface was developed by Lucent Technologies.
-It uses a retaining tab mechanism; similar to a phone or RJ-45 connector, and the connector body resembles the square type shape of SC connector.
+The Lucent Connector, sometimes called the Little Connector, is the popular Small Form Factor (SFF) connector.
+Lucent Technologies developed this interface.
+It uses a retaining tab mechanism, similar to a phone or RJ-45 connector, and the connector body resembles the square-type shape of an SC connector.

 - Single Mode LC APC